seominlee/torch-rnn/README.md

+This is forked version of jcjohnson's [torch-rnn](https://github.com/jcjohnson/torch-rnn).
+Following changes were introduced:

+* Implemented Pyphen-based syllabic prediction (thanks to [dreavjr](https://github.com/dreavjr) for his PyHyphen syllabic prediction implementation, on which I've based mine).

 # torch-rnn
 torch-rnn provides high-performance, reusable RNN and LSTM modules for torch7, and uses these modules for character-level language modeling similar to [char-rnn](https://github.com/karpathy/char-rnn).